davekinkead/thesis/paper.coffee.md

 When the distribution of voter belief is uniform, where we draw the boundaries of our democracies is largely irrelevant for content-independent accounts of democracy.
 Any account of democratic inclusion will do.
 But when the distribution of voter belief is clustered, where we draw boundaries of our democracies becomes very important.
 In this case, any compatible account of democratic inclusion will need to demonstrate that each polity statisfies the competency requirement for epistemic justifications.

-We can summarise this finding by stating that the Boundary Problem only becomes a problem for content-independent justifications of democracy when homogeneity of voter belief is high within polities but low between them.
-In these instances, how we bound the demos and draw political borders is critical.
+We can summarise this finding by stating that the Boundary Problem only becomes a problem for content-independent justifications of democracy when homogeneity of voter belief or competence is high within polities but low between them.
+In these instances, how we bound the _demos_ and draw political borders is critical.
 Content-independent justifications require accounts of inclusion that generate sufficiently large, externally homogeneous polities.
+Polities needs to be large and have similar voter composition otherwise only some of them can be justified by content-independent accounts.

 ##  Content Relative Outcomes